Last updated: August 2026

 viewrole allows namespaced read-only access (pods, deployments, services, etc.) but does not include cluster-level resources like nodes.

-Part 1 (Using Imperative approach): Vanilla Kubernetes Cluster
+Part 1 (Using Imperative Approach)

 Step 1 – Connect to Your Cluster